FrancisBanville/ms_interpreting_probabilities/README.md

 Local networks of probabilistic interactions describe how likely taxa are to interact at a given location and time period.
-Local interactions are contingent upon the environmental and biological conditions of the community.
-In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of *observing* this interaction [@Catchen2023Missinga].
-For example, @Gravel2019BriElt analyzed local European trophic networks of willow-galling sawflies and their natural enemies, depicting binary interactions, all referenced in space and time, to infer the probabilities of locally observing interactions between co-occurring species.
-This was achieved by including temperature and precipitation as conditional variables.
+Local interactions are contingent upon the environmental conditions of the community and the matching of taxa biological traits.
+In local networks, edges commonly represent our degree of belief that two taxa interact in nature, but can also represent the probability of empirically *observing* this interaction [@Catchen2023Missinga].

 We define space as the collection of geographic coordinates $(x, y, z)$, with
 $(x, y)$ representing longitude and latitude coordinates, and $z$ denoting